Chapter 18 : It's All About Reading People

 Where the issues with Sirius had made everything else fade into the background, with Ray around I could pack it all away and leave it behind.

-.
+It was still there.
 I hadn’t forgotten or anything.

 It was just easier than before to brush away whenever it did cross my mind.